gordon-matt/peachpie-responsive-file-manager/README.md

 app.Run();
 ```

-Instead of calling `UseResponsiveFileManager` method, you can handle the configuration yourself like so:
+Instead of calling `UseResponsiveFileManager` method, you can also handle the configuration yourself like so:
 ```csharp
 const string filemanagerPath = "/filemanager";